Constrained Conditional Moment Restriction Models: Coupling via Koltchinskii (1994)

 \end{theorem}

 Theorem \ref{th:coup} is a mild modification of the results in \cite{koltchinskii:1994}.
-Intuitively, the proof of Theorem \ref{th:coup} relies on a coupling of the empirical process on a sequence of grids of cardinality $N_n$, and relying on equicontinuity of both the empirical and isonormal processes to obtain a coupling on $\mathcal F_n$.
+The proof of Theorem \ref{th:coup} relies on a coupling of the empirical process on a sequence of grids of cardinality $N_n$, and employs the equicontinuity of $\mathbb G_{n}$ and $\Iso$ to obtain a coupling on the entire class $\mathcal F_n$.
 The conclusion of Theorem \ref{th:coup} applies to any choice of grid accuracy $\delta_n$.
-In order to obtain the best rate that Theorem \ref{th:coup} can deliver, however, the sequence $\delta_n$ must be chosen to balance the terms in \eqref{th:coupdisp2} and thus depends on the metric entropy of the class $\mathcal F_n$.
-The following Corollary illustrates the use of Theorem \ref{th:coup} by establishing a coupling result for Euclidean classes.
-We emphasize, however, that different metric entropy assumptions on $\mathcal F_n$ lead to alternative optimal choices of $\delta_n$ in Theorem \ref{th:coup} and thus also to differing coupling rates.
+In order to obtain the best rate, $\delta_n$ must be chosen to balance the terms in \eqref{th:coupdisp2} and thus depends on the metric entropy of $\mathcal F_n$ through the terms $N_n$ and $J_n$.